 Haden State School students come from a mixed socio-economic and predominantly rural background with a small fraction from rural-urban families.
 A proportion of students are second or third generation at the school and there is a growing number of new families entering the district.
-Enrolments have now decreased slightly, with a steadying trend beginning to be observed.
+Enrolments have now increased slightly.